-Some plastic surgeons like to throw around the time period of five or 10 years, and certainly, this is possible for many patients.
+Some plastic surgeons like to throw around the time period of five or six weeks to 10 years, and certainly, this is possible for many patients.
 We have seen a fat transfer BBL after 10 years do very well.

 Still, it’s difficult to give a specific answer to the aforementioned question because there are so many variables involved.
-Below, we’ll go over a few of the most impactful variables and factors when it comes to determining the permanency of your Brazilian butt lift procedure.
+Below, we’ll go over a few of the most impactful variables and factors when it comes to determining the permanency of your Brazilian butt lift procedure based of the BBL technique used.
 Use this information to your advantage, to help maintain your BBL results for as long as possible.

 First, we need to take a look at how well the fat “sticks” to its new location in the buttock area.

-Another factor that will impact how long your BBL will last is whether or not the “new fat” ends up migrating during your recovery period.
+Another factor that will impact how long your Brazilian Butt Lift will last is whether or not the “new fat” ends up migrating during your recovery period.

 During the weeks and months directly after your surgery, it is important that you follow all of the aftercare instructions given to you by your surgeon.
 For example, you will be told to avoid sitting directly on your buttocks.
 You will be told not to lie down on your back so that you can keep the weight and pressure off of your buttocks.